Operation Hannibal: Start

-Operation Hannibal commenced on January 23, 1945.
-On January 30, Wilhelm Gustloff, Hansa, and the whaling factory ship Walter Rau left the harbor at Gdynia in occupied Poland, bound for Kiel.
+freighters of more than 5,000 tons and many other smaller ships.
+On 30 January Wilhelm Gustloff, Hansa, and the whaling factory ship Walter Rau left the harbor at Gotenhafen in occupied Poland, bound for Kiel.
 Hansa was forced to return to port with mechanical trouble, but the Gustloff, overcrowded with more than 10,000 civilians and military personnel aboard, continued.
 She was torpedoed and sunk by the Soviet submarine S-13 off the Pomeranian coast, with possibly as many as 9,500 deaths, the largest loss of life in a single ship sinking in history.
 Those on Walter Rau eventually reached Eckernförde.

-On February 9, the SS General von Steuben sailed from Pillau with between 3,000 and 4,000 mostly military personnel on board, heading for Swinemünde.
-She was also sunk by the S-13, just after midnight, with 650 survivors.
+On 9 February the SS General von Steuben sailed from Pillau with between 3,000 and 4,000 mostly military personnel on board, heading for Swinemünde.
+She was also sunk by S-13, just after midnight, with 650 survivors.